ibm-cloud-docs/FileStorage/adjustable-iops.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:shortdesc: .shortdesc}

 # Adjusting IOPS
 {: #adjustingIOPS}

-With this new feature, {{site.data.keyword.filestorage_full}} storage users can adjust the IOPS of their existing {{site.data.keyword.filestorage_short}} immediately.
+With this feature, {{site.data.keyword.filestorage_full}} storage users can adjust the IOPS of their existing {{site.data.keyword.filestorage_short}} immediately.
 They don't need to create a duplicate or manually copy data to new storage.
 Users don't experience any kind of outage or lack of access to the storage while the adjustment is taking place.
+{:shortdesc}

 Billing for the storage is updated to add the pro-rated difference of the new price to the current billing cycle.
 The full new amount is billed in the next billing cycle.